-The presentation team’s primary goal is to secure a sponsor for the HSe4Metrics K-12 platform, after which the team may be automatically disbanded.
+The team’s goal is to secure a sponsor

 The purpose of HSe4Metrics and its web app is to transform lives, focusing on young people during their K-12 years and the critical years before kindergarten.

-"Training avatars" like these will assist in orienting the presentation team.
+Avatars like these will assist in orienting the presentation team

 (2 minutes, 50 seconds)